Godofredo P. Ramos Airport: Expansion

 Solicited as a Build-Operate-Transfer project and financed by a 70-30 mixture of bank loan and private sector equity, around 25 percent of the allocated funds would be used to clear a hill near the airport's proximity, while an additional 18 percent would be allocated for land reclamation to accommodate an extended runway.
 The 25-year concession agreement was signed in 2009.

 In January 2010, Boracay Foundation Inc. opposed the project due to the negative environmental effects of leveling a hill near the airport.
 The chairman of the foundation group said that leveling the hill would damage Boracay's ecosystem, while saying that the airport in Kalibo should be the international airport for a better environmental impact.
 The group also supported limited developments in Caticlan for domestic operations only.

 In April 2010, San Miguel Corporation acquired a majority stake in CIADC.
 It earmarked US$300 million for the project in June 2011.

 The airport terminal underwent renovations starting 2009 and was inaugurated on June 25, 2011, with President Benigno Aquino III leading the inauguration.

 On November 18, 2016, the extended runway and new apron opened for commercial operations.
 The runway was extended to 1,800 m.
 The first Airbus A320 flight to land was Philippine Airlines Flight 2059 from Manila, a flight operated by PAL Express, on that day.
 Cebu Pacific followed suit on November 23, landing its first A320 flight as Flight 899.
 Both airlines upgraded most of their Caticlan flights to A320s, having previously served by turboprops.
 Philippines AirAsia, which operates an all-A320 fleet, launched flights to the airport on March 15, 2017, landing its first flight as Flight 221.

 International flights commenced on December 26, 2022, when the first international flight, an Airbus A320 operating as Royal Air Philippines Flight 258 from Taoyuan International Airport, landed at the airport.
+This service, however was terminated in January 2026, due to the suspension of Royal Air Philippines' passenger services.